katrinamonje/CodeSelfPortrait/README.md

 ## Self Portrait Code for P5.js
 #### by Katrina Monje
+February 11, 2021

 ### Overview
-This is a project exploring elements of p5.js including shapes and for loops.
+This is a project exploring elements of p5.js including simple shapes and functions.

-### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!